jobu9395/titanic-flask/README.md

 * The current version of this repo has the data pre-installed in the `data/` subdirectory.

 * First, execute the full notebook in `model/model,ipynb`.
-This trains the random forest classifier model that will generate predictions on if a passenger survived.
+This trains the XGBoost classifier model that will generate predictions on if a passenger survived.
 Make sure your kernel is pointing to the right conda env.

 * Once the model is trained, a the following model file will be generated: `model/model.pkl`.
 This file will be referenced in our Flask app for inference.